Man killed by Chicago police ran away, reached for waist

 Don Babwin, The Associated Press

-CHICAGO - A man killed by Chicago police had a gun in a holster at his hip and was shot multiple times as he ran away, spun around and reached toward his waist, according to footage released Sunday from an officer's body-worn camera.
+CHICAGO -- A man killed by Chicago police had a gun in a holster at his hip and was shot multiple times as he ran away, spun around and reached toward his waist, footage released Sunday from an officer's body-worn camera shows.

 Police Superintendent Eddie Johnson said it's the quickest he has ever ordered such video released and that he hoped to dispel rumours that Harith Augustus, 37, was unarmed.
-He also hoped that making the 30-second clip public before a planned protest would prevent another violent confrontation between residents and officers.
+He also hoped that making the 30-second clip public would prevent another violent confrontation between residents and officers.

-“The community needs some answers and they need them now,” he told reporters Sunday.
-“We can't have another night like last night.”
+"The community needs some answers and they need them now," Johnson told reporters Sunday.
+"We can't have another night like last night."

 He said Augustus' family was in favour of releasing the video for the same reason.